maddelen/1DV610-L3/README.md

-# The text analasys application
+# The text analysis application

 This is a student project in the course Mjukvarukvalitet 1dv610 at Linneuniversitetet.